AdvanceTechMedia/AdvanceTechPodcast/content/events.md

 <img src="/img/advancetechmediaavataritunes.png" alt="drawing" style="width: 200px;"/>

-The **[Advance Tech Social](https://www.meetup.com/Advance-Tech-Social/)** event connects Founders, Investors, the C-Suite and a group of like-minded technologists, disruptors and innovators, who are committed to pushing the boundaries and advancing bleeding edge tech, thinking and product.
+The **[Advance Tech Social](https://www.meetup.com/Advance-Tech-Social/)** event connects Founders, Investors, the C-Suite and a group of like-minded technologists, disruptors and innovators, who are committed to pushing the boundaries and advancing bleeding edge tech, industry, thinking, product and practices changing the world.

-We meet on a monthly basis and cover topics ranging from bleeding edge tech (AI, crypto, blockchain, quantum computing, nanotechnology) to entrepreneurship, community and practices changing the world.

 We are a small, connected crew who make things happen!

+<br></br>